Bjørge Lillelien

-Bjørge Lillelien (29 March 1927 – 26 October 1987) was a Norwegian sports journalist and commentator for the Norwegian Broadcasting Corporation.
+Roar Bjørge Lillelien (29 March 1927 – 26 October 1987) was a Norwegian sports journalist and commentator for the Norwegian Broadcasting Corporation.
 He was considered to be a popular and engaging personality who commentated on many sports, particularly winter sports and football.
 It was not unusual for Norwegians to turn off the sound on the TV and listen to him on the radio instead.

-In September 1981 he came to international prominence when he called out on the radio: "Maggie Thatcher, can you hear me? ...
+In September 1981, Lillelien came to international prominence when he called out on the radio: "Maggie Thatcher, can you hear me? ...
 Maggie Thatcher, your boys took a hell of a beating!
 Your boys took a hell of a beating!" in jubilation after Norway's 2–1 victory over England in a World Cup qualifier.

 Career

 Lillelien went to Northwestern University to study journalism in 1948.
 After going back to Norway for his military service, he got a job in the newspaper Fremtiden, after which he joined the Norwegian broadcasting network.

 In 1963 he began a long-term working relationship with former Olympic champion skier Håkon Brusveen at a cross country ski race at Holmenkollen.
 This collaboration would last for the rest of Lillelien's working days.
 Brusveen continued to work for NRK after Lillelien's death.

 Although privately Lillelien was quite reserved and reflective, he developed a gregarious on-air persona.
 He said: "We shouldn't necessarily make a boring radio programme even if it is a boring football match.
 We should make a sports show that excites people".

 He continued to work in broadcasting until just before his death from cancer in 1987.